 Walk Through Grotto Canyon

-An easy hike that’s good year-round is Grotto Canyon.
+An easy hike in Canmore that’s good year-round is Grotto Canyon.
 Even in the winter, this famous canyon with rock art is possible to walk along the frozen creek.
 In the summertime, it’s popular for families seeking to enjoy the narrow slot canyon and climbers looking to scale its walls.
 At only 4km in length, you can check this one off the list in an hour or two.

 Canmore Museum and Geoscience Center

+One of the best things to do in Canmore on a rainy day is to visit the Canmore Museum and Geoscience Center.
 With many fascinating exhibits about Canmore’s historical and geologic past, the Canmore Museum and Geoscience Center is a place you should plan to visit.
 The museum’s most popular exhibit, ‘From Coal to Community,’ will give you an interesting insight into the area’s native people, the expansion of the railway system, and the overall importance of coal to the region.

 If you’re game for more after you’ve seen the museum, guided tours of two of the area’s most productive mines are given by a local historian.
 Approximately four hours in duration, the tours are very popular, so if it sounds like something you’d like to do, book in advance so you don’t miss out.
 It’s great if you’re a family and looking for things to do in Canmore if it’s raining.

-Hit The Trails on a Mountain Bike
+Hit the Trails on a Mountain Bike

 Once the snow melts so do the trails and there are myriad trails for mountain biking that cater to any skill set.
 That could mean a nice mellow bike ride through a field with gorgeous views or screaming down a ridgeline on a white-knuckle ride.
 The Canmore Nordic Center transitions in the summertime to a network of trail for mountain bikers with a wide range of difficulties.